 Guerin Catholic High School has been named a National Top 50 Catholic High School each year since 2007 by Catholic High School Honor Roll.
-The Honor Roll, an independent project of the Acton Institute, recognizes and encourages excellence in Catholic secondary education.
+The Honor Roll, an independent project of the Cardinal Newman Society, recognizes and encourages excellence in Catholic secondary education.
 It is a critical resource for parents and educators, honoring schools that excel in three categories:

-Guerin Catholic won its first state championship in 2012 in men's basketball and a second state championship in 2013 in boy's soccer.
+Guerin Catholic won its first state championship in 2012 in boy's basketball and a second state championship in 2013 in boy's soccer.
 The Golden Eagles have since added two additional State Championships as the boy's soccer team again captured the title in 2014 and the boy's basketball team in 2015!
 Go Golden Eagles!